trendscenter/csv_to_json/README.md

 # csvtojson

-This code read all the csv files in a base directory and write them into a json file "inputspec.json".
+This code read all the csv files in a directory and write them into a json file "inputspec.json".
 Each csv file is considered as data from separate cite.
 # Arguments
  &nbsp;&nbsp; directory : the directory that contains all the csv files \
  &nbsp;&nbsp; lambda: the value for lambda \